steven-omaha/pacdef/README.md

 | `package search <regex>`          | search for managed packages that match the search string              |
 | `version`                         | show version information                                              |

+### Aliases

+Most subcommands have aliases.
+For example, instead of `pacdef package sync` you can write `pacdef p sy`, and `pacdef group show` would become `pacdef g s`.

+Use `--help` or the zsh completion to find the right aliases.

 ## Configuration